 Harold Rhoades, Ph.D., LP is a Georgia Licensed Psychologist with more than 30 years clinical experience specializing in couples, marriage, families, and adults.
 He has extensive experience with personality disorders, dissociative identity disorder, mood disorders, spiritual direction, and adjustment issues.
 He is the director of Healing Springs Retreat Ministry, a retreat house for couples, marriage enrichment, individuals, families, and ministers needing time for rest, reflection, and restoration.
 In addition to many insurance panels, he is a Medicare provider.
 Dr. Rhoades adjuncts at Emmanuel College.

-In her spare time, Liz enjoys gardening, hiking, art, and spending time with her family.
+In her spare time, Tina enjoys playing the guitar/keyboard/singing, tennis, and spending time with her family.